keolo/population/README.md

 ### What

 This project demonstrates **an exponentially expensive** task of extracting, transforming, loading, and consuming data.
-It consists of three seperate services:
+It consists of three separate services:

 * [Importer](services/importer): Extract, transform, and load population data from CSV files to database